Altair47/Altair47/README.md

 🏛️ Bachelor in Software Engineering. </br>
 🏢 Currently Working at Threenitas.com </br>
 🌱 In process of learning Rust from scratch! </br>
-⚡ Working on different Python tools.
+⚡ Working on different Python tools and automating everything with anything.
 I'm also making my second Unity game 🎮 </br>

 ## 🌐 Socials: